rolandoislas/tree-spirit/readme.md

 Tree spirit transforms a player into a tree guardian.

-Protect the tree from na'er-do-wells, the elements, and all that wish to see it die.
+Protect the tree from ne'er-do-wells, the elements, and all that wish to see it die.

 ## Features